Maniac1769/AbhinavMathurPortfolio/content/pages/info.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    text: >-
+    text: >
       ## Hey I’m a developer.
-I’ve been born and raised in the world, and that’s
+I’ve been born and raised in Lucknow, and that’s
       also where I’m based.
-I’m currently a free agent, ex-this, ex-that, ex-super big name.
-When I’m not coding, writing or creating, I eat cereals.
-I have a dog, check her out [@mygod](https://www.stackbit.com/).
+I’m currently a free agent  working for International clients at platforms like Upwork , Fiverr, ex-intern at Nokia .
+When I’m not coding, writing or creating, I play the guitar and skateboard.
     media:
       type: ImageBlock
       url: /images/me.jpg